Volume 14, Issue 1 (7-2026) Ecol Iran For 2026, 14(1): 146-157 | Back to browse issues page

 XML Persian Abstract Print

-Methodology: The study area is located in the Chafroud watershed in the western part of Gilan province.
+Method: The study area is located in the Chafroud watershed in the western part of Gilan Province.
 Geographically, it is a mountainous and steep region, with slopes reaching up to 80% in some areas.
 The elevation in this region ranges from 900 to 1500 meters above sea level.
 For this study, data on work-related accidents in the forests of Chafroud were gathered from reports and questionnaires, covering 371 accidents over 10 years (2004-2013).
 Semi-mechanized exploitation methods are employed in the area, including chainsaw cutting, skidding with a skidder, and loading with a loader.
 This study was conducted using a cross‑sectional descriptive design, and the data were analyzed using SPSS software.
 Accident frequency rate (AFR) and accident severity rate (ASR) were used to analyze the accidents.
-The accident frequency rate measures the number of accidents per million working hours, while the accident severity rate measures the number of days lost per thousand working hours.
+The AFR measures the number of accidents per million working hours, while the ASR measures the number of days lost per thousand working hours.
 The severity rates were analyzed and compared based on slope and different stages of operation.
-Additionally, factors such as the frequency rate, severity and type, cause of the incident, type of accident, time of occurrence, type of injury, and occupation of the injured were also evaluated.
+Additionally, the frequency rate, severity and type, cause of the incident, type of accident, time of occurrence, type of injury, and occupation of the injured were the other evaluated factors.

-Results: The results showed that the average accident frequency rate (recurrence coefficient) in the forests of Chafroud was 14, meaning that, on average, 14 accidents occurred per million working hours.
+Results: The average AFR (recurrence coefficient) was 14 in the forests of Chafroud, meaning that, on average, 14 accidents occurred per million working hours.
 The highest number of accidents was recorded in 2009.
-The average accident severity rate was 0.18, indicating that 0.18 days were lost per thousand working hours.
+The average ASR was 0.18, indicating that 0.18 days were lost per thousand working hours.
 The highest accident severity rate occurred in 2006, while the lowest was in 2008.
 In terms of accident causes, being struck by equipment or moving objects was the most common cause, accounting for 14% of the accidents, while burns were the least common.
 Regarding the type of injury, the most frequent injuries were to the hands (36%) and feet (28%).
-Results from the one-way analysis of variance (ANOVA) showed that the accident severity rate significantly varied depending on land slope and the cause of the accident.
+Results from the one-way analysis of variance (ANOVA) showed that the ASR significantly varied depending on land slope and the cause of the accident.
 The severity rate was higher on slopes greater than 30% compared to lower slopes, and accidents during the felling stage were more severe than those during the logging and loading stages.
 As for the time of occurrence, most accidents took place between 11:00-12:00 AM and 1:00-2:00 PM.
 Finally, the majority of injuries were associated with logging operations, while the fewest accidents occurred during restoration and development activities.
-Based on the results of the Tukey mean comparison test, the accident severity rate in the felling stage is higher and different from the logging stage, and in the logging stage is also higher and different from the loading stage.
-On the other hand, the results of the regression analysis show that as the operation stage changes from felling to skidding and loading, the accident severity rate decreases exponentially.
+Based on the results of the Tukey mean comparison test, the ASR is higher in the felling stage and different from the logging stage, and it is also higher and different from the loading stage in the logging stage.
+On the other hand, the results of the regression analysis show that the ASR decreases exponentially as the operation stage changes from felling to skidding and loading.

 Type of Study: Research | Subject: Special